Dr Serena Dyer

 Personal profile

-Dr Serena Dyer is a historian of women, fashion, consumption, and material culture in the eighteenth and nineteenth centuries.
-She was previously Lecturer in History at the University of Hertfordshire, and has also taught at the University of Warwick, Middlesex University, and University of York.
-Serena also has a background in museums, and was Curator of the Museum of Domestic Design and Architecture and Assistant Curator at the National Portrait Gallery.
+Serena completed her ESRC-funded PhD at the University of Warwick in 2016, and before joining DMU in 2019, she taught at the University of Hertfordshire, the University of Warwick, and the University of York.
+Before returning to academia, Serena was Curator of the Museum of Domestic Design and Architecture and Assistant Curator at the National Portrait Gallery.

 Research group affiliations